 Basic Approach to Corporate Governance

-Guided by our corporate philosophy of "creating a new world of communications culture," we are striving to develop our telecommunications business while also supporting our customers so that they may have a safe and secure, comfortable, and convenient life.
+Guided by our corporate philosophy of "the creation of a new world of communications culture" and our Medium-Term Strategy 2020 "Declaration beyond," we are striving to develop our telecommunications business while also supporting our customers so that they may have a safe and secure, comfortable, and convenient life.
 In our endeavors to build a rich and vigorous society, the foundation of our management policy is the attainment of a high degree of trust and recognition from shareholders and customers through the improvement of corporate value.
 Maintaining effective corporate governance is crucial to the continuous improvement of corporate value, and we continue to take steps in strengthening corporate governance.

 - Corporate Governance System

 - Initiatives to Strengthen the Governance System

 - Dialogue with Shareholders and Investors

 - Verified the effectiveness of the Company's Board of Directors through a Directors› Self-Assessment Questionnaire completed by all directors and audit & supervisory board members and a meeting by the Corporate Governance Council, which consists of all members of the Board of Directors and the Audit & Supervisory Board.